ELIFE-ASU/parallel-programming-mpi/README.md

 # Models of Parallelism

-There are two classes of parallel computing: threaded and distributed computing.
+There are three classes of parallel computing: threaded, distributed and GPU computing.

 Under the threading model: